lloydwindrim/hyperspectral-autoencoders/docs/_build/html/_sources/usage/get_started/get_started_ae.rst.txt

 Once you have a trained network, it can be loaded and tested out on some hyperspectral data.

+Open a new python script.
 To load a trained model on a new dataset, ensure the data has been pre-processed similarly using:

 .. code-block:: python

-   import data
+   from deephyp import data
    new_hypData = data.HypImg( new_img )
    new_hypData.pre_process( 'minmax' )